Eyupc/IT-Blog/README.md

 # IT Blog

-This is an IT Blog built with Astro, a modern static site generator.
-The blog covers various topics including data science, design, and programming.
+This is an IT Blog built with Astro, a modern static site generator, **created for learning purposes**.
+The blog covers various topics, including data science, design, and programming.
 The project is designed to be fast, flexible, and easy to maintain.

 ## 🚀 Project Structure